ArghyaChatterjee/image-inspector/README.md

 - '...'
 ```
+For the provided data, the encoding is **`32FC1`**, indicating a **32-bit floating-point** single-channel depth image.
+This means each depth value occupies 4 bytes and is directly stored as a floating-point number, unlike `mono16`, where the depth is an integer.

+1. **Encoding**

 The **`32FC1` encoding** in a depth map refers to the following characteristics:
 - **`32F`:**
    - Indicates that each pixel value is stored as a **32-bit floating-point number**.